 Common DNR Risks & Perils

 Even when patients present a living will or advance directive indicating their wishes, it is not always possible to contemplate every eventuality or complication that can occur.
 Just as significant, there is a considerable risk that the intended wishes of the patient will be misinterpreted to the point of harm.
-This was among the groundbreaking findings of a series of studies known as TRIAD (The Realistic Interpretation of Advance Directives), which concluded that there is “widespread misunderstanding” among clinicians about advance directives.

 A Cautionary DNR Experience